 Speaking of sleep.
 Do it.
 You must get good sleep in order to move.
 And to get good sleep, you need to move.
-I’m going to go deep into the how-tos for healthy sleep soon, so more to come.
+I go way deeper into the benefits of sleep here including why you need it and how to get quality sleep.

 How to Increase Movement

 Set a timer to move a few minutes every hour

 Have a spontaneous dance party in the bathroom stall for a quick pick-me-up